Bartolomé Mitre

-Bartolomé Mitre (26 June 1821 – 19 January 1906) was an Argentine statesman, soldier and author.
+Bartolomé Mitre (26 June 1821 – 19 January 1906) was an Argentine general, statesman and author.
 He was President of Argentina from 1862 to 1868 and the first president of unified Argentina.

 Mitre is known as a versatile statesman, military man, politician, journalist, historian, writer and poet.
 He was a major figure in the history of Argentina during the second half of the 19th century.

 He was the figure that best characterized liberalism in Argentina, but he was a moderate and flexible liberal, not dogmatic.

 Early life

 Mitre was born on 26 June 1821 in Buenos Aires.
-His father was of Greek descent and the family name was originally Mitropoulos.
+His father was of Greek descent, and the family name was originally Mitropoulos.

 In 1831, his family settled in Uruguay.
-He became a soldier, and graduated in 1839 from the Military School of Montevideo, with the rank of second lieutenant of artillery.
-Also a journalist, his writings supported Fructuoso Rivera, who, in 1846, made him a lieutenant colonel in the Uruguayan Army.
+He became a soldier and graduated in 1839 from the Military School of Montevideo, with the rank of second lieutenant of artillery.
+Also, a journalist, his writings supported Fructuoso Rivera, who, in 1846, made him a lieutenant colonel in the Uruguayan Army.

-Later he joined the Colorado Party in the civil wars against the Blancos, in the Banda Oriental (Uruguay).
+Later, he joined the Colorado Party in the civil wars against the Blancos, in the Banda Oriental (Uruguay).
 This closeness with the Colorados led him to support the unitario faction of Argentina, which simultaneously fought against the Rosista regime in Buenos Aires, ally of the Uruguayan Blancos.

 His first poems and journalistic publications in the Uruguayan media date from that time.

 He then moved to Bolivia, and later to Chile, where he met fellow Argentine exile Juan Bautista Alberdi.
 Both wrote for the Valparaíso newspaper El Comercio.
 Later, he wrote in El Progreso, in Santiago, under the direction of Domingo Faustino Sarmiento.

 End of exile and return to Argentina

+Mitre at the time of the Battle of Pavón, oil by Ignacio Manzoni, Mitre Museum.

 Mitre returned to Argentina after the defeat of longtime caudillo Juan Manuel de Rosas at the 1852 Battle of Caseros.
 He was a leader of the revolt of Buenos Aires Province against Justo José de Urquiza's federal system in the Revolution of 11 September 1852, and was appointed to important posts in the provincial government after the Province seceded from the Confederation.

 Presidency (1861–1868)

+Mitre's cabinet: Gelly y Obes, Minister of War and Navy; Lucas González, Minister of Finance; Guillermo Rawson, Minister of the Interior; Rufino de Elizalde, Minister of Foreign Affairs and Worship; and Eduardo Costa, Minister of Justice and Public Instruction.
+(Drawing by H. Meyer).

+Bartolomé Mitre in full dress uniform with presidential sash.
+Oil painting by Cándido López exhibited in the Museo Mitre.